NeuroJSON/jmesh/JMesh_specification.md

 mesh data structures, therefore, it can be directly processed by most existing JSON and UBJSON parsers.
-In this specification, we define a list of JData-compatible keywords to encode complex geometric shapes, inluding N-dimensional points, lines, surfaces, solids, shape primitives, their interactions and spatial relations, together with their associated properties, such as numerical values, gray-scales, colors, and other properties related to scientific research, 3-D fabrication and computer graphics rendering.
+In this specification, we define a list of JData-compatible keywords to encode complex geometric shapes, inluding N-dimensional points, curves, surfaces, solid elements, shape primitives, their interactions and spatial relations, together with their associated properties, such as numerical values, gray-scales, colors, and other properties related to scientific research, 3-D fabrication and computer graphics rendering.